Insswer/x-loader-pandaes/README.md

 x-loader-pandaes
 ================

-fix some ddr setting for pandaboardES
+fix some ddr settings for pandaboardES